Quick Facts for COVID-19

 - In the respiratory tract lining, COVID-19 infects the cells and has been labelled a respiratory virus.

-- The virus is NOT airborne, but can be spread by droplets through coughing, sneezing, talking, laughing, etc.
+- The virus can be spread by droplets through coughing, sneezing, talking, laughing, etc.

 - Droplets also settle on surfaces all around us and this virus can survive on surfaces from hours to days.
 Frequent sanitization of commonly touched surfaces is recommended.

 - People are generally infectious for many days, that is why it is recommended that individuals self-isolate for at least ten days, or until symptoms have gone away (whichever is longer) if they are sick.

 COVID-19 is a respiratory virus that infects the cells of the lining of the respiratory tract, pharynx, and throat.
 It is invisible to the human eye, but very dangerous, causing many people to become very sick and need to visit the hospital, and in some cases, pass away.
 Seniors and people with underlying medical conditions like heart disease, lung disease, and diabetes are at higher risk of becoming very sick, so it’s especially important that we work together to protect these people.

 Common Symptoms Include: